rapid7/metasploit-payloads/c/meterpreter/README.md

   ```
 choco install visualstudio2017community -y --package-parameters "--config Path\To\Your\.vsconfig"
   ```

+Note: A copy of this file is located in this repository under `c/meterpreter/vs-config/vs2017.vsconfig`.

 ### VS 2013
 Download and install the `Visual Studio Express 2013 for Windows Desktop` edition.
 It is important that you use _this exact version_.
 To do this with Chocolatey, run the following: